ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_cookie_consent_kit/README.md

 ----------------
 * After activating the banner in the administration interface, the CCK banner does not appear or does not block the third party cookies.<br />
-Please make sure make sure that the consent.js file is the first loaded JS file in the head tag of your website's pages.
+Please make sure that the consent.js file is the first loaded JS file in the head tag of your website's pages.
 Without that it cannot work properly.

 DEVELOPERS